Three key technologies that improve construction safety

 By Nicole Allen June 9, 2026

-Allen-Norris Permitting & Inspections team members speaking with students at ToolFest, showcasing construction plans, field technology, and career opportunities in building inspections, permitting, engineering, and construction management.
+Allen-Norris showcased construction plans, field technology, and career pathways in permitting, inspections, engineering, and construction management.

 February 23, 2026